msf1013/sph-fluids/README.md

 The only dependencies are [libigl](libigl.github.io/libigl/) and the dependencies of its GUI (glfw and opengl).

 We recommend you to install libigl using git by cloning the repository at https://github.com/libigl/libigl.

+Note from Abheek: I submitted the survey.
+Thanks.